wp-plugins/microblog-poster/readme.txt

 Business accounts can't manage Facebook Apps.

-    1. Please go at this Url https://developers.facebook.com/apps and click on 'Create new App'.
+    1. Please go at this Url https://developers.facebook.com/apps and click on 'Apps' -> 'Create new App'.
     Note: If you can't click on 'Create new App', you need first to 'Register as a developer'.
     Then the creation of new App will be available.

     2. Fill in your 'App Name' and click continue.

-    3. Enter the required captcha challenge.
+    3. Enter the required security check.

     4. Once on the basic settings of your new App, for the field 'App Domains' enter your blog domain name (example: mydomain.com)
+    Then click 'Add Platform' and choose 'Website'.

-    In the field 'Website with facebook login' enter your blog Url.
+    5. In the field 'Site Url' enter your blog Url.
     (example: http://mydomain.com)
-    Sandbox mode should be disabled.
     Save Changes.

+    6. Make your App Live by browsing to 'Status & Review'.

-    5. Copy your 'App ID' and 'App Secret' and configure your facebook account in MicroblogPoster's Social Accounts Section.
+    7. Copy your 'App ID' and 'App Secret' and configure your facebook account in MicroblogPoster's Social Accounts Section.

-    6. Follow the link provided by MicroblogPoster to authorize your App posting on your behalf.
+    8. Follow the link provided by MicroblogPoster to authorize your App posting on your behalf.